-The STEM program in the Department of Curriculum and Instruction consists of two basic units.
-These units include: 1) a graduate elementary teacher education program that results in a Graduate Certificate in STEM Education for K-6 teacher education candidates; and, 2) an undergraduate secondary teacher education program that results in a STEM Education Certificate of Proficiency, or a minor in STEM Education, or the completion of course hours toward an Arkansas teaching license in Biology, Chemistry, Mathematics, Physics or Computer Science.
-This report will outline the assessment reports for these two programs separately as they have no common coursework.
+The STEM program in the Department of Curriculum and Instruction consists of a graduate elementary teacher education program that results in a Graduate Certificate in STEM Education for K-6 teacher education candidates and an undergraduate secondary teacher education program in Technology and Engineering Education program that results in an Arkansas teaching license in Industrial Technology Education.
+This report will outline the assessment reports for these two programs separately as they have little common coursework.